-In the major of Life Science, we have established three fields of research, "Study of Model Design", "Study of Apparel Modeling" and "Study of Spatial Modeling" in order to increase the degree of specialization.
+In this major, we have established three fields of research, "Study of Modeling Design", "Study of Apparel Modeling" and "Study of Spatial Modeling" to increase the degree of specialization.

 Study of Apparel Modeling

 The clothing environment is the most familiar environment to humans.
 We will use apparel as an object of education and research, and create a healthy and comfortable clothing life.
-By acquiring systematic knowledge of apparels from its materials to products, we aim to nurture a more advanced, interdisciplinary and comprehensive mind.
+By acquiring systematic knowledge of apparel from its materials to products, we aim to nurture a more advanced, interdisciplinary, and comprehensive mind.